thestalkers/policies/com/github/docs/pt-site-policy.md

-Documentação da Política do Site - GitHub Docs
+Documentação da Política do Site - Documentos do GitHub

 [Skip to main content](#main-content)